Tamburi Investment Partners S p A : The documents for the Ordinary Shareholders' meeting are made available | MarketScreener

 PRESS RELEASE

-Tamburi Investment Partners S.p.A. ("TIP" - tip.mi), independent and diversified industrial group listed on the Euronext STAR Milan segment of Borsa Italiana S.p.A., announces that today were filed Illustrative Reports on the notice of the Shareholders called for April 28 and 29, in first and second call.
+Tamburi Investment Partners S.p.A. ("TIP" - tip.mi), independent and diversified industrial group listed on the Euronext STAR Milan segment of Borsa Italiana S.p.A., announces that the dossier of the Annual Financial Report as at December 31 2021, the Board of Statutory Auditors' Report, the Independent Auditors' Report, the Opinion of the Board of Statutory Auditors on the Board's proposal of Purchase of Treasury Shares, the Report on Corporate Governance and Ownership Structure and Remuneration Report have been filed today.

 TIP - TAMBURI INVESTMENT PARTNERS S.P.A.
 IS AN INDEPENDENT AND DIVERSIFIED INDUSTRIAL GROUP WITH THAT